bahodge/tomb-of-annihilation/sessions/Session 45.md

 [[Indy]] now has a horrible scar that cannot be easily conceled.
 He has disadvantage on persuasion check and advantage on intimidation checks.

 On this day [[Khara]] saved the entire party.

+We continue down the corridor and come across a hallway with some mysterious goop.
+We then try to pick a lock and fail and a giant stone juggernaut comes out of the wall and we run away.